 The Bay Area Association of Disabled Sailors (BAADS) seeks to make all aspects of sailing accessible.
-To fulfill this mission, we offer weekly dinghy sailing, keelboat sailing, and Veterans sailing out of South Beach Marina, adjacent to AT&T Park.
+To fulfill this mission, we offer weekly small boat sailing, keelboat sailing, and Veterans sailing out of South Beach Marina, adjacent to AT&T Park.
 In addition to our weekly sailing programs, BAADS hosts and participates in a variety of regattas and informal races both locally and internationally.
 To find out about racing opportunities, visit our race page.

 Our keelboat fleet includes five keelboats, each specially rigged and equipped with adaptive features to make sailing the San Francisco Bay possible for people with disabilities.
 Additionally, we have 23 Access Dinghies, ranging in size from 8 to 14 feet long, all of which are specifically designed for people with disabilities.
 Some of these are equipped with servo motors so that people with severe physical disabilities can sail solo.